History of Doctor Who: Thirteenth Doctor

 It was announced on 16 July 2017 that Jodie Whittaker would portray the Thirteenth Doctor in the eleventh series.
 She is the first woman to be cast in the role.
-The series introduced a new set of companions, including Bradley Walsh, Tosin Cole, and Mandip Gill as Graham O'Brien, Ryan Sinclair and Yasmin Khan, respectively.
+The series introduced a new set of companions, including Bradley Walsh, Tosin Cole, and Mandip Gill as Graham O'Brien, Ryan Sinclair and Yasmin "Yaz" Khan, respectively.
 A new logo was unveiled at the BBC Worldwide showcase on 20 February 2018.
 This logo was designed by the creative agency Little Hawk, who also created a stylised insignia of the word "who" enclosed in a circle with an intersecting line.
 A new opening title sequence was also introduced; however, it did not debut until the second episode of the series.
 Segun Akinola took over as the series composer, creating a new rendition of the theme music along with an assortment of original music cues.

 Series 11 premiered on 7 October 2018 with "The Woman Who Fell to Earth".
 The episode count was again reduced to ten regular episodes.
 In place of the traditional Christmas special that had aired annually over 2005–2017, a New Years special, "Resolution", was broadcast on 1 January 2019.

 No regular episodes were broadcast throughout 2019.
 Series 12 was commissioned for another ten-episode run in 2020, with all the main cast from the previous series returning.
 Rather than having a dedicated Christmas or New Years special, 1 January 2020 instead saw the broadcast of the series premiere "Spyfall, Part 1"; the series then took up its regular timeslot on 5 January with "Spyfall, Part 2".
 The series concluded with "The Timeless Children", which saw the Doctor learning of her true origins as an alien lifeform from another universe, rather than a Time Lord as she had always believed.
 The episode received 4.69 million views upon its airing, the lowest view count of any episode in the modern series.
 It was followed by the special "Revolution of the Daleks", which was broadcast on New Years Day 2021, and was the second episode produced in 4K Ultra HD, alongside Twice Upon a Time.

 On 29 July 2021, Jodie Whittaker and Chris Chibnall announced that they would both step down as The Doctor and showrunner respectively, after the thirteenth series in 2021 and a trio of specials in 2022.